sbaliza/30DesafiosSOC_Iniciante/Challenge#1/Day#4- Log Analysis Basics: Network-Based Attacks on Linux.md

    sudo tail -f /var/log/ufw.log | grep "Attcker IP"
    ```

-Look for patterns such as:
-- Multiple blocked attempts from the same IP address
-- Scans targeting non-standard ports (e.g., 8080, 3306, 21)
-- Frequent hits within a short timeframe (burst activity)

 ## ✅ Conclusion
-- Syslog, combined with firewall logs, is powerful for detecting early-stage reconnaissance
+- ufw.log, combined with firewall logs, is powerful for detecting early-stage reconnaissance
 - Port scanning is often the first indicator of an attacker mapping your system
 - Detecting and blocking IPs performing scans is a crucial step in proactive defense